mkatychev/filmreel/cut.md

 `Frame Parse Error` - returned when:

-* A Frame string contains a dollar sign and open brace `${` that is not later follwed by a matching close brace `}`.
+* A Frame string contains a dollar sign and open brace `${` that is not later followed by a matching close brace `}`.
 * A Frame's request/response objects hold Cut Variable references not found in the Cut Instruction Set.
-* The `"from"` key in a Frame instruciton set does not map to an array of strings.
+* The `"from"` key in a Frame instruction set does not map to an array of strings.
-* The `"to"` key in a Frame instruciton set does not map to an associative array of strings.
+* The `"to"` key in a Frame instruction set does not map to an associative array of strings.

 `General Instruction Error` - returned when:
 * A Cut instruction fails to return a string holding the equivalent Cut Variable reference.